altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Urging his horse forward, Zechmeister lunged his lance made from new metal.
 Black knight Jerome blocked the blow with his silver lance 'Dame's Hair'.

 "Huh.
-Is that lance just good for its color?"
+Is that lance just good for its color?"<br/>

 "Stop your nonsense!
-You are at your limits with just defending!"
+You are at your limits with just defending!"<br/>

 Zechmeister didn't give his opponent any chance to fight back, attacking consecutively.